hantraitor/fragments/MyDevi/Win10_setup_sc.md

 [Pre-OSD]
-(optional) Prevent managed SEP from OSD by renaming sep_pkginstaller.vbs to any other, or by removing/renaming SyLink.xml in the actual SEP package
+(optional){SEP}: prevent **managed** SEP from OSD by renaming sep_pkginstaller.vbs on bootstick (after OSD, manually install SEP unmanaged) or by renaming SyLink.xml of the actual SEP package on bootstick

 [System]
+{Settings} Region: log in with local admW..., and change "Region" to US and "Regional format" to English (US)
+{Settings} Language: (with admW...) move English (US) to top of "Preferred languages"
-{CP} Region, Language: log in with local admW..., and change Format, Location, top of language preferences to English/US; copy the region and language settings to system and new user accounts #issue (verified on 1709): "Switch account" always sets Chinese input as default on welcome screen
+{CP} Region: (with admW...) copy the international settings to system and new user accounts _#issue (true on 1709): "Switch account" always sets Chinese input as default on welcome screen_
-{CP} Region: change system locale to English/US
+{CP} Region: change system locale to English (US)
-{CP} Power Options - Choose what closing the lid does: select "Do nothing" if plugged in when closing lid
+{CP} Power Options - Choose what closing the lid does: select "Do nothing" if plugged in when closing the lid